 Urine tests check for kidney problems.

-X-rays use radiation in low doses to make images of structures inside his body.
+X-rays use radiation in low doses to make images of structures inside their body.
 These can show bone problems that some people with lipodystrophy have.

 For a skin biopsy, the doctor will take a small piece of skin and check the cells under a microscope.

-Genetic testing may find the specific problem genes to pinpoint what type of lipodystrophy he has.
+Genetic testing may find the specific problem genes to pinpoint what type of lipodystrophy they have.

 Your doctor may also look for a pattern of fat loss with:

-- Skinfold thickness measurements, checking how much skin he can pinch between his fingers at specific spots on the body
+- Skinfold thickness measurements, checking how much skin they can pinch between their fingers at specific spots on the body

 - A special X-ray that measures bone mineral density